ethan-young/multitool/README.md

-For example, imagine you would like to take some data, remove outliers, transform variables, run a linear model, do a post-hoc analysis, and plot the results. `multitool` can take theses tasks and transform them into a *specification grid*, which provides instructions for running your analysis pipeline.
+For example, imagine you would like to take some data, remove outliers, transform variables, run a linear model, do a post-hoc analysis, and plot the results. `multitool` can take theses tasks and transform them into a *specification blueprint*, which provides instructions for running your analysis pipeline.

 The functions were designed to play nice with the `tidyverse` and require using the base R pipe (see below).
 This makes it easy to quickly